Lab Diversity Statement

 One-on-one mentoring through PURMS, APS-Bridge, Women In Science and Humanities Earning Doctorates (WISHED) and WISER programs at CWRU, and the Eureka Street program nationally to advise and retain physicists from underrepresented groups.

-Lydia and Hannah are members of the inaugural APS Inclusion, Diversity, and Equity Alliance committee within the department and national network.
+Lydia and Hannah were members of the inaugural APS Inclusion, Diversity, and Equity Alliance committee within the department and national network.

 Lydia’s YouTube channel features outreach talks and lectures